Henry Dunant

-In 1859, Dunant was witness to the aftermath of the Battle of Solferino in Italy.
-He recorded his memories and experiences in the book A Memory of Solferino which inspired the creation of the International Committee of the Red Cross (ICRC) in 1863.
-The 1864 Geneva Convention was based on Dunant's idea for an independent organization to care for wounded soldiers.
+Dunant was born in Geneva to a devout Calvinist family and had business interests in French Algeria and Tunisia.
+In 1859, while on his way to petition Napoleon III, he witnessed the aftermath of the Battle of Solferino in northern Italy.
+Horrified by the suffering of the wounded and the lack of care they received, Dunant took the initiative to organize the local population in providing aid for the soldiers.
+After returning to Geneva, he recorded his experiences in the book A Memory of Solferino, in which he advocated the formation of an organization that would provide relief for the wounded without discrimination in times of war.
+In February 1863, Dunant was a member of a five-person committee that sought to put his plan into action, which in effect founded the organization that would become the International Committee of the Red Cross.
+A year later, he took part in a diplomatic conference organized by the Swiss government that led to the signing of the First Geneva Convention.

-Dunant was the founder of the Swiss branch of the YMCA.
+Dunant became embroiled in a business scandal in 1867 which resulted in his bankruptcy and expulsion from the International Committee.
+He spent the next decades in poverty and obscurity, living in various places across Europe before settling in the Swiss village of Heiden.
+In 1895, Dunant was rediscovered by a journalist, which brought him renewed attention and support, and in 1901 he was awarded the first Nobel Peace Prize alongside French pacifist Frédéric Passy.
+He died in Heiden in 1910.

 Early life and education

 Dunant was born in Geneva, Switzerland, in 1828 as the first son of businessman Jean-Jacques Dunant and Antoinette Dunant-Colladon.
 His family was devoutly Calvinist and had significant influence in Geneva society.
-His parents stressed the value of social work, and his father was active helping orphans and parolees, while his mother worked with the sick and the poor.
+His parents stressed the value of social work, and his father was active in helping orphans and parolees, while his mother worked with the sick and the poor.

-Dunant grew up during the period of religious awakening known as the Réveil, and at age 18 he joined the Geneva Society for Alms giving.
+Dunant grew up during the period of religious awakening known as the Réveil, and at age 18 he joined the Geneva Society for Almsgiving.
 In the following year, together with friends, he founded the so-called "Thursday Association", a loose band of young men that met to study the Bible and help the poor, and he spent much of his free time engaged in prison visits and social work.
 On 30 November 1852, he founded the Geneva chapter of the YMCA and three years later he took part in the Paris meeting devoted to the founding of its international organization.

 In 1849, at age 21, Dunant left the Collège de Genève due to poor grades and began an apprenticeship with the money-changing firm Lullin et Sautter.
 After its successful conclusion, he stayed as an employee of the bank.